-All schools provide counseling and intervention services for pupils and families.
+All schools provide counseling and intervention services for student and families.
 Each high school has been staffed with an at-risk counselor.
-Contact your pupil’s school for assistance.
+Contact your student’s school for assistance.

-Middle and high school pupils should contact the school counselor for class scheduling and college or career information.
-Supplementary counseling services are provided through the Pupil Services Department for pupils suspended for violence or substance abuse.
+Middle and high school students should contact the school counselor for class scheduling and college or career information.
+Supplementary counseling services are provided through the Student Services Department for students suspended for violence or substance abuse.

 Counseling Master Plan